GenaGrig/eCommerce-pp5/README.md

 #### Wireframes

-[Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site and display the placement of the different elements whitin the pages.
+[Balsamiq](https://balsamiq.com/) has been used to display the appearance of the site and display the placement of the different elements within the pages.

 Page | Desktop Version | Mobile Version
 --- | --- | ---